A protected activity is an action an employee may take without danger of being lawfully fired for it. Protected activities include:

 In California, you cannot be fired from your job for reasons that violate public policy or employment laws.

-Violation of public policy means that a firing, while not technically illegal, has breached one or more fundamental public policy guidelines.
+Violation of public policy means that a firing or discharge, while not technically illegal, has breached one or more fundamental public policy guidelines.
 In practice, this means that public policy protects employees from being fired in certain situations.

 These situations commonly include: